edited July 2021

-Die Winterreise (The Winter Journey) is a cycle of 24 poems on themes such as loneliness, heartbreak, melancholia and numbness, symbolised by an increasingly weary yet restless wanderer travelling in winter.
+Die Winterreise (The Winter Journey) is a cycle of 24 poems on themes such as melancholia, loneliness, numbness and heartbreak, symbolised by an increasingly weary yet restless wanderer travelling in winter.
 They were originally written by German lyricist Wilhelm Müller (1794-1827), while Franz Peter Schubert (1797-1828) adapted them in his art songs, though in a different order.
-For this sequence of etchings I am using the order Schubert chose, because the songs are more prominent and they are what initially fascinated me and inspired much of my own work.
+For this sequence of etchings I am using the order Schubert chose, because the songs are more prominent and they are what initially fascinated me and inspired much of my own work ever since I was introduced to them in highschool.
 With the etchings I aim to illustrate mood and emotions as effectively as possible while focussing on landscapes with a visually not clearly defined character in it.
-The imagery connects back to the art of the Romantics but also extends it towards other stylistic elements, which is fitting because the Winter Journey acknowledges and faces the conflict of its own Romantic nature.
+The imagery connects back to the art of the Romantics but also extends it towards other stylistic elements, which is quite fitting because the Winter Journey acknowledges and faces the conflict of its own Romantic nature.
 This may be what drew me to it many years ago, as opposed to many other, purely Romantic works.
-The lonesome protagonist wanders endlessly through winter while all dreams and longings gradually make way for resignation and numbness.
+The lonesome protagonist wanders endlessly through winter while all Romantic cliché dreams and longings gradually make way for resignation and numbness.

 2: Research and themes

 The Winter Journey as a theme has been explored in the visual arts many times already, yet there are countless different stylistic approaches.
 The subject of each illustration is often chosen differently as well, then visualised somewhere on the scale between pure abstraction and strict realism.
 This sequence of etchings is characterised by a strong emphasis on sublime landscapes in which the protagonist seeks refuge while also trying to escape them.